BenHurCreations/Looper/README.md

 # Looper Hooper
-My first React web application
+My first React web application:
 - Built from scratch
 - in 72 hours
 - During this time I also learned React from scratch